By: Nova A.

-“At average each year, humans release 38.2 billion tons of carbon dioxide approximately.
+“On average each year, humans release 38.2 billion tons of carbon dioxide approximately.
 Due to this, the level of carbon dioxide has increased significantly, more than it has been in centuries.
 If you think climate change is nothing to worry about then you are highly mistaken.”

 Examples of a hook sentence for a narrative essay can be something like:

-I was riding the bus to school; the other kids were making fun of me thinking I couldn’t understand them.
+“I was riding the bus to school; the other kids were making fun of me thinking I couldn’t understand them.
 “Why are his eyes like that?”
 “His face is funny.”
-A Chinese kid in America is probably like a zoo animal.
+A Chinese kid in America is probably like a zoo animal.”

-These were some catchy hook examples just to give you an idea.
+In conclusion, these were some catchy hook examples just to give you an idea.
 You can make use of any one of these types according to your paper and its requirements.
+Generate free essays through our AI essay writer, to see how it's done!

 The key to making your essay stand out from the rest is to have a strong introduction.
 While it is the major part, there’s more that goes into writing a good essay.

-If you are still unable to come up with an exciting hook, you can always ask professionals for help.
-The expert essay writers at 5staressays are just a click away.
+If you are still unable to come up with an exciting hook, and searching “who can write my essay?”.
+The expert essay writers at 5StarEssays.com are just a click away.